Deducteam/hol2dk/README.md

 ```
 generates file.thp and files t.sti, t.pos and t.use for each named theorem t.

-You can then generate and check the lp and coq files as follows:
+After `hol2dk link`, you can then use generate and check the lp and coq files as follows:
 ```
+echo file > BASE
+echo ... > FILES_WITH_SHARING
 make BASE=file -j$jobs lp # generate lp files
 make BASE=file mklp # generate lp.mk (lp files dependencies)
 make BASE=file -j$jobs lpo # check lp files